SonarSource/sonarcloud-github-action/README.md

   projectBaseDir: my-custom-directory
 ```

-In case you need to add additional options to the scanner, you can use the `args` option:
+In case you need to add additional analysis parameters, you can use the `args` option:

 ```yaml
 - name: Analyze with SonarCloud